YorkURobotics/Software-Team-Entrance-Task-ROS/README.md

 - Must be running on an Ubuntu 22.04 environment (can be a VM or WSL)
 - Your ros2 node can be created in Python or C++.
 - Your node must be added to the main launch file of the navigation subsystem (although you may launch your package using `bash ros2 run`.
 - Use Git to clone the repository (you must make a local clone as your solution should not be public), and use commits to organize and label your changes.
-At the end, you should zip the directory (turning it into a compressed file) and submit it to the google forms submission link below.
+At the end, submit BOTH (a) a ZIP of the repo and (b) a [**SECRET** GitHub Gist](https://gist.github.com/) (see Submission and Deliverables).

 ## Task Breakdown